ekuiter/PCLocator/README.md

 PCLocator comes with a virtual machine for reproducible results.
 (It does not have to be used though.)
 To use it, install [Vagrant](https://www.vagrantup.com/).
-The JAR distribution ships with a `Vagrantfile`, so just run `vagrant up` while in thedistribution folder.
+The JAR distribution ships with a `Vagrantfile`, so just run `vagrant up` while in the distribution folder.
 You will be prompted to install the `hashicorp/precise64` box, a Ubuntu VM.
 As provider, we used VirtualBox.